Read me

 ANDREW : I prefer to feel hated and cast out.
 It gives me purpose.

-THE FINAL ENDING EXPLAINED.
-Even after the space of all humiliation, Andrew is not ready to testify against his music teacher, pretending as if nothing has happened.
+WHIPLASH ENDING EXPLAINED.
+Even after the space of humiliation, Andrew is not ready to testify against his music teacher, pretending as if nothing has happened.
 Finally, Terence Fletcher loses his prestigious position at the Shaffer Conservatory.
-When later Andrew understands that a new chance for playing in the band is a kind of revenge, this does not break Neiman similar to the previous severities.
-He ignores new threats and continues playing his drum even after the lights went down.
+When later Andrew understands that a new chance to play in the band is a kind of revenge, this does not affect Neiman similarly to the previous severities.
+He ignores new threats and continues playing his drum even after the lights go down.
 Andrew turns the possibility of public humiliation into an opportunity to stand out from the band.
-For years, the kid has talked so much and believed in individual virtuosity, and he finally has a chance to focus all the attention, Fletcher’s particularly, on himself.
+For years, the kid has talked so much and believed in individual virtuosity, and he finally has a chance to focus all the attention, Fletcher’s, particularly, on himself.

-While Andrew is merging himself with solo playing, for the first time in the story Fletcher calls him by name and asks what is the boy doing.
+While Andrew is merging himself with solo playing, for the first time in the story, Fletcher calls him by name and asks what the boy is doing.
 Neiman answers that he’ll cue him in.
 This is a crucial detail of the vital scene, its apotheosis.
-It is highly likely that Terence Fletcher has been waiting for such a reaction from one of his talented students for years.
-Andrew demonstrates that he is not only a man who can’t be broken down by threats or abusive language but that he defines his own destiny, which is integrally linked to drums.
+Terence Fletcher has likely been waiting for such a reaction from one of his talented students for years.
+Andrew demonstrates that he is not only a man who can’t be broken down by threats or abusive language, but that he defines his own destiny, which is integrally linked to drums.
 In this scene, he metaphorically follows the way of Buddy Rich from that semi-fictional story about his triumph over failure.
 After two hours of depicting Neiman in the shadows, not even visual means of the movie highlight Andrew on stage.
-It is important in the double measure that Andrew triumphs over Fletcher’s abuse not by law mean against the abuser, not by arguing in a bar, or a fight: he triumphs through music, through jazz, through being a virtuoso.
+It is important in the double measure that Andrew triumphs over Fletcher’s abuse, not by law meant against the abuser, not by arguing in a bar, or a fight: he triumphs through music, through jazz, through being a virtuoso.
 Similar to his previous training, Neiman is not restricted to the necessity to stop, and this extra playing differentiates him from the crowd.
-Getting back to Jim Neaiman’s reaction, probably for the first time he is admired and afraid of his son’s talent and his devotion to music.
-In a wider sense, on this stage that night the boy won the respect of both his fathers.
+Getting back to Jim Neaiman’s reaction, probably for the first time, he is admired and afraid of his son’s talent and his devotion to music.
+In a wider sense, on this stage that night, the boy won the respect of both his fathers.

 The better half of the audience accepts the finale of ‘Whiplash’ as a happy note, a triumph of talent and justice, but is that true?
 It may seem that all of Fletcher’s harsh methods finally gave the result, but is that true?
-The truth is toward the end of the story Andrew’s life is centered on drums only: no relations, no relatives, no girl, no hobbies or alternatives.
+The truth is that toward the end of the story, Andrew’s life is centered on drums only: no relations, no relatives, no girl, no hobbies or alternatives.
 He made his choice years ago, probably as far back as childhood, and Terence Fletcher only made Andrew bring these sacrifices.
-The finale in fact leaves us with a wide field of speculations, but Andrew would probably continue his studying under Fletcher and the man would definitely not abandon his methods and philosophy, particularly with the later results.
+The finale leaves us with a wide field of speculations, but Andrew would probably continue his studying under Fletcher, and the man would definitely not abandon his methods and philosophy, particularly with the later results.
 For Andrew, it would always be a burning feeling that he could do even better with more blood and sweat.
-It is not necessarily mean that he would follow the fate of Sean Casey, who managed to get rid of Fletcher’s influence only by means of suicide, but Andrew’s life would definitely be defective.
-One may say that Andrew is finally free and could get rid of Fletcher, but it is not the case.
-In fact, he could leave the band at any given time and he intentionally has not done this and would not in the future, even since receiving attention from influential people.
-In fact, he gets his happiness by getting a minute’s approval from the abuser.
+It does not necessarily mean that he would follow the fate of Sean Casey, who managed to get rid of Fletcher’s influence only through suicide, but Andrew’s life would be defective.
+One may say that Andrew is finally free and could get rid of Fletcher, but this is not the case.
+He could leave the band at any given time, and he intentionally has not done this and would not in the future, even since receiving attention from influential people.
+He gets his happiness by getting a minute’s approval from the abuser.
 He has made his choice.

 THE UNSPOKEN AUTHORITY.
-As early as the opening scene in the conservatory, it is easy to recognize the level of respect and estimation Andrew feels toward the man, whom he has not seen before but heard about a lot.
-For years, the protagonist had the desire to pass to the most prestigious music school in the country and his ambitions definitely included studying under the most recognized teacher.
+As early as the opening scene in the conservatory, it is easy to recognize the level of respect and estimation Andrew feels toward the man, whom he has not seen before but has heard a lot about.
+For years, the protagonist had the desire to attend the most prestigious music school in the country, and his ambitions included studying under the most recognized teacher.
 Getting into Terence Fletcher’s band means passing another selection for the best of the best.
 The point is that Fletcher does not regard these young men and women as the best musicians.
-He does not care about their previous pass prior to entering his classroom door: their journey through pain is only taking its beginning here.
+He does not care about their past before entering his classroom door: their journey through pain has only taking its begun here.

 TERENCE FLETCHER’S METHODS.
-The gist of the matter is that Fletcher does not regard his methods as‘ wrong’ or amoral or abusive and he would never excuse himself for seeking a new Buddy Rich.
-Similar to Andrew Neiman, he is willingly blinded by the misinterpreted stories of well-known musicians, who, in fact, were human beings with families, worries, wins, and setbacks in their careers, alcoholism, and drug addiction.
-Literally speaking, Fletcher’s methods could be explained with a sententious saying that no pain no gain.
-He disregards talent in a common understanding and believes that talent is a child of sweat and blooded fingers, caused by merciful drum playing.
-It is of no importance to Fletcher how talented a young student is if could not take the cymbal or chair thrown to his head as a clue for exhausting practicing until blood on the drums and a necessity to become better every time he enters the classroom.
+The gist of the matter is that Fletcher does not regard his methods as‘ wrong’ or amoral or abusive, and he would never excuse himself for seeking a new Buddy Rich.
+Similar to Andrew Neiman, he is willingly blinded by the misinterpreted stories of well-known musicians, who were human beings with families, worries, wins, setbacks in their careers, alcoholism, and drug addiction.
+Speaking literally, Fletcher’s methods could be explained with a sententious saying that no pain, no gain.
+He disregards talent in a common understanding and believes that talent is a child of sweat and bloodied fingers, caused by merciful drum playing.
+It is of no importance to Fletcher how talented a young student is if he cannot take the cymbal or chair thrown to his head as a clue for exhausting practicing until blood on the drums and a necessity to become better every time he enters the classroom.

 The truth is I don’t think people understand what it is I did at Shaffer.
 I wasn’t there to conduct.
 Any idiot can move his hands and keep people in tempo.
 No, it’s about pushing people beyond what’s expected of them.
 And I believe that is a necessity.
 Because without it you’re depriving the world of its next Armstrong.
 Its next Parker.

-Fletcher justifies his own harshness with the assertion that such bullying toward students is necessary for their good.
+Fletcher justifies his harshness with the assertion that such bullying toward students is necessary for their good.
 The point goes so far as to suppose that if he doesn’t take tough mentorship over these young people, they would become other mediocrities in jazz.
 While making frequent references to the historical figures, Fletcher has actually become in thrall to the past, when the grass was greener and the musicians better.
-In his world view, the more suffering a student goes through, humiliation bears, express integrity, the more chances he or she has to become great.
+In his worldview, the more suffering a student goes through, humiliation bears, the more integrity, the more chances he or she has to become great.
 He is not interested in creating ‘good’ jazz players: he is in constant pursuit of finding the best.
-By squeezing anything else from students’ lives apart from music, Fletcher makes them sacrifice as the only way to greatness: the logic very similar to the one Andrew has cultivated.
-Their acquaintance and cooperation were not incidental as they both strongly believe in the same philosophy, though playing different roles.
+By squeezing anything else from students’ lives apart from music, Fletcher makes them sacrifice as the only way to greatness, a logic very similar to the one Andrew has cultivated.
+Their acquaintance and cooperation were not incidental, as they both strongly believed in the same philosophy, though playing different roles.
 Fletcher and Neiman are interdependent.

-One of Fletcher’s methods is the constant repeating of one task in a never-achieving pursuit of perfection.
-He makes his students play the same part of the composition again and again aggressively, bullying them for not following his tempo.
-In regard to the piety of Fletcher as a teacher, when they fail to repeat his tempo, it looks like they fail to follow the instructions of a man they fear and respect.
+One of Fletcher’s methods is the constant repetition of one task in a never-ending pursuit of perfection.
+He makes his students play the same part of the composition again and again, aggressively, bullying them for not following his tempo.
+Regarding the piety of Fletcher as a teacher, when they fail to repeat his tempo, it looks like they fail to follow the instructions of a man they fear and respect.
 He plays students against one another, thus kindling the fire of competition in the band.
 Fletcher chooses a victim and openly humiliates them in front of others by separating this student from society: another price of success.
-During Andrew’s very first lesson in Fletcher’s orchestra, the teacher claims that someone in the band sabotages the whole playing.
-The one version is that someone did poor training for the day and doesn’t want to reveal the fact, and the second, is inferior in Fletcher’s mind if someone does not know he is playing badly.
+During Andrew’s very first lesson in Fletcher’s orchestra, the teacher claims that someone in the band sabotages the whole performance.
+The one version is that someone did poor training for the day and doesn’t want to reveal the fact, and the second is inferior in Fletcher’s mind if someone does not know he is playing badly.
 Actually, he expels the boy who did neither first nor second but acted like a victim.

 It’s about weeding out the best from the worst so that the worst become better than the best.
 There are no two words more harmful in the entire English language than “good job”.

 It is interesting to analyze the dialogue in the bar, after being fired from Shaffer, when Fletcher tries to justify his methods and explains in detail his philosophy to Andrew.
 He openly lets Neiman see that dedication and ability to make sacrifices define the great musician from the good (just talented) ones.
-One may assume that Fletcher is ready to sacrifice his own popularity and likeability just to make his students better musicians.
-The truth is, his methods are far from being selfless as Terence Fletcher is a kind of self-affected egotistical character, who should not be admired in ‘Whiplash’.
-He believes that his methods make the world a better place and he does nothing to excuse himself.
-As a teacher, he is recognized well beyond Shaffer Conservatory and this fact only fuels his egomania.
+One may assume that Fletcher is ready to sacrifice his popularity and likability just to make his students better musicians.
+The truth is, his methods are far from being selfless, as Terence Fletcher is a kind of self-affected egotistical character, who should not be admired in ‘Whiplash’.
+He believes that his methods make the world a better place, and he does nothing to excuse himself.
+As a teacher, he is recognized well beyond Shaffer Conservatory, and this fact only fuels his egomania.
 Fletcher managed to obtain his authority at the expense of his harsh methods and oppression of the young musicians.
-It is true that he makes them play better, but their development joys him with self-affirmation and recognition.
-By making his band better he makes himself look better.
+He indeed makes them play better, but their development gives him self-affirmation and recognition.
+By making his band better, he makes himself look better.

-Fletcher is obsessed with the story of a jazz saxophonist Charlie Parker, who in his words became great because Jo Jones had thrown a cymbal at his head.
-Of course, this repeated story is only a metaphor in the mouth of a key (the only) protagonist.
+Fletcher is obsessed with the story of a jazz saxophonist, Charlie Parker, who, in his words, became great because Jo Jones had thrown a cymbal at his head.
+Of course, this repeated story is only a metaphor in the mouth of the key (the only) protagonist.
 It should be said that despite his narcissism and egoism, Fletcher sincerely believes that by throwing chairs and cymbals at his students and clashing them with one another, he teaches them how to be great.
-He wholeheartedly believes that the next Charlie Parker would never be discouraged.
-Terence Fletcher is definitely not a kind of mentor, who can express compassion for how hard the teaching is for you.
+He wholeheartedly believes that the next Charlie Parker will never be discouraged.
+Terence Fletcher is definitely not the kind of mentor who can express compassion for how hard the teaching is for you.
 He is more likely to throw a chair at your head to whip you into shape.
-He goes so far with his justification, that he even distorts the story of a former student Sean Casey.
-The point is Fletcher does not admit his own at least partial fault for Casey’s suicide and invents the car crash.
+He goes so far with his justification that he even distorts the story of a former student, Sean Casey.
+The point is, Fletcher does not admit his own at least partial fault for Casey’s suicide and invents the car crash.
 We can only imagine how many potentially good musicians Fletcher has oppressed with his methods in his never-ending pursuit of another Charlie Parker or Andrew Neiman.
 How many talents were discouraged by not hearing from him ‘good job’, but instead humiliated and abused?
-Fletcher wants to be remembered as a man who threw a cymbal at some great musician’s head.
-It is easy to make a correlation between abuse and success based on the one-on-a-million stories of success, but 999 999 others generally fail and, in fact, the whole ‘Whiplash’ is a good example of the ‘Survivorship bias’.
-In other words, a myriad of teachers who are abusive with their students come to nothing.
+Fletcher wants to be remembered as a man who threw a cymbal at a great musician’s head.
+It is easy to make a correlation between abuse and success based on the one-in-a-million stories of success, but 999,999 others generally fail, and, in fact, the whole ‘Whiplash’ is a good example of the ‘Survivorship bias’.
+In other words, a myriad of teachers who are abusive to their students come to nothing.

 FLETCHER AND NEIMAN.
 It would be shortsighted to think that Fletcher completely rejects the talent of his musicians.
-The truth is that he interprets talent as an ability to get better by overbearing blood, humiliation, and setbacks.
-There are many musicians who may be regarded as talented, but there are only a few to be appraised as the greatest.
-In Fletcher’s eyes, a reliance on talent is a strive for ease.
-It is important to understand that it definitely was not Andrew’s talent, which made Fletcher’s choice to take him into the band as a drummer.
-Make no mistake it was Neiman’s devotion to practice late in the evening in an empty classroom when his peers were drinking beer in local bars.
-Terence saw a young man, who was ready to put skin in the game by not following the crowd of mediocrity, but by working more than the others.
+The truth is that he interprets talent as an ability to get better by overcoming blood, humiliation, and setbacks.
+Many musicians may be regarded as talented, but there are only a few to are appraised as the greatest.
+In Fletcher’s eyes, a reliance on talent is a striving for ease.
+It is important to understand that it definitely was not Andrew’s talent that made Fletcher’s choice to take him into the band as a drummer.
+Make no mistake, it was Neiman’s devotion to practice late in the evening in an empty classroom when his peers were drinking beer in local bars.
+Terence saw a young man who was ready to put skin in the game by not following the crowd of mediocrity, but by working more than the others.

 ANDREW : But do you think there’s a line?
 You know — where you discourage the next Charlie Parker from becoming Charlie Parker?